BRIAN MEYETTE'S RV-7A

 Click HERE to read an important document on Mickey Coggins' web site about how to torque bolts and especially how to torque the new TTY Torque To Yield bolts.

-Be sure to also check my Builder Support page for lots of builders' resources and info.
+Be sure to also check my Builder Support page for lots more builders' resources and info like this.

 Click HERE to read about the Learjet that went missing for 3 years while on approach to Lebanon, NH (KLEB).